 - 1. Lift the handset. - 2.
-Hold down MEM until Memory Store and a list of memory location numbers appear on the display. - Choose a memory location (0-9) by pressing a number or by repeatedly pressing s or t.

-Press SELECT.
-A menu appears with the three options listed below.
-Press s or t to choose an option, follow the instructions listed, then press SELECT.
+Hold down MEM until Memory Store and a list of memory location numbers appear on the display. - Choose a memory location (0-9) by pressing a number or by repeatedly pressing ▼ or ▲. - Press SELECT.
+The options listed below appear.
+Press Vor ▲to choose an option, follow the instructions listed, then press SELECT.

-Edit Memory n.
-Edit the record as described in Steps 5 through 8 of "Storing a Name and Number in Memory" on Page 16.
+Edit Memory n - Edit the record as described in Steps 5 through 7 of "Storing a Number in the Handset's Memory" on Page 16.

-Delete Memory n.
-The display prompts you to confirm the deletion.
-Move the cursor to Yes or No, then press SELECT or DELETE.
+Delete Memory n - The display prompts you to confirm the deletion.
+Move the cursor to Yes, then press SELECT or DELETE.
 The phone beeps, and Memory n Deleted appears.

-Go Back.
-Returns you to the list of memory numbers.
+Go Back - Returns you to the list of memory numbers.